Baptisms at Holy Trinity, Ilkeston

 - Your teaching – telling your child about Jesus and the Christian way of life.

 Don’t worry!
 The Church is there to help.
-If you have any questions about faith and prayer or simply want advice on choosing Christian books or would like to know more about activities for young children, please ask one of the clergy.
+If you have any questions about faith and prayer or simply want advice on choosing Christian books or would like to know more about activities for young children, please ask our Parish Priest.

 Holy Baptism: a brief explanation of some of its various elements and their meaning.